What are Unclaimed Funds?

 How Do I Claim These Funds?

-The U.S. Courts, as custodians of the funds, have established policies and procedures for holding, safeguarding, and accounting for the funds.
+The United States Courts, as custodians of the funds, have established policies and procedures for holding, safeguarding, and accounting for the funds.
 Click here for the procedures for claiming unclaimed funds from this court.
-Click here for the application (in fillable PDF format).

 Send the original application and supporting documents to the court (U.S. Bankruptcy Court, 325 West F Street, San Diego, CA 92101 Attn: Finance Department).
 Also send a copy to the United States Attorney's Office: